Rick-Addiction/Design-Patterns-Studies/Creational Patterns/Factory/README.md

 In a medieval RPG game, **Elfs** are talented archers and their  favourite weapon is a **Bow**, which is great for striking enemies from a distance.
 Even so, simply possessing a bow is insufficient to vanquish the enemy.
 The Elf must also have the **appropriate arrows for various fighting circumstances**.

 The Elf's arsenal of arrows all have specific attributes and abilities that make them appropriate for a range of combat situations.
 Specific arrows, for example, can cause **fire or ice damage**, while others have a **high pierce capability** and can penetrate the enemy's protection.
-Additionally, there are arrows have with a **large radius**, allowing them to be effective against multiple enemies, but others are **best suited for single-target damage**.
+Additionally, there are arrows with a **large radius**, allowing them to be effective against multiple enemies, but others are **best suited for single-target damage**.
 The different types of arrows available to the Elf are as follows:

 | Arrow Type | Damage | Pierce | Radius |
 | ------------- | ---------- | ------ | ------------- |